bronson/bashtest/research/running-jobs/README.md

 easier code to write and debug.

 This is unexpected good news.
 Today, at least, there's no need to choose between speed and code complexity.
-The simple algorithm is as fast as the complex one.
+The simple algorithm is effectively as fast as the complex one.